saylesss88/nix-book/src/nix/hardening_networking.md

 not for outbound traffic, so they do not interfere with the `nftables` rules that filter the outgoing traffic.

-The firewall ensures only your authorized, local encrypted DNS proxy process can speak DNS with the outside world, and that all other DNS requests from any other process are blocked unless they're to `127.0.0.1` (our local proxy).
+The firewall ensures only authorized, local encrypted DNS proxy process can speak DNS with the outside world, and that all other DNS requests from any other process are blocked unless they're to `127.0.0.1` (our local proxy).
 This is a robust policy against both DNS leaks and local compromise.